dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  We are continually faced by great opportunities brilliantly disguised as insoluble problems.
+  America is the most grandiose experiment the world has seen, but, I am afraid, it is not going to be a success.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1241 days)
+## 🌟 Experiences (1242 days)

 ### 🧮 Programming languages